jariast/obsidian-notes/React/React/FullStack Course/Part 9 TypeScript/9b First Steps.md

 Notice that we're installing them as Dev dependencies, the type definitions are not needed for a Production build.

+# Type Narrowing

+#ts #typeAnyIssues
+In one of the exercises, I was catching an error and setting its type to `any` when setting up ESlint it complained about that.
+In the course info we were supposed to use `unknown` as type, the `unknown` type won't let us perform any operations until we narrow the type down.
+In the Error handling we were writing this is done by checking if the error is an instance of `Error`.

 # Express Setup

 #backendSetup